Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Impact of calibration errors on S/N estimates

 \be \left(\frac{S}{N}\right)^2 \simeq \sum_\ell (\mathbf{\Cl}^{Tg})^{\ast} (\textbf{C}^{\rm cov}_\ell)^{-1} \mathbf{\Cl}^{Tg}, \ee where we have assumed the multipoles contribute independently to the S/N. Here $\mathbf{\Cl}^{Tg}$ is a vector of the ISW-LSS cross-spectra, and the covariance matrix elements corresponding to LSS maps $i$ and $j$ can be written as

-where $\delta_{ij}$ is the Kronecker delta.\footnote{Strictly speaking, this will result in a slight under-estimate of the significance, as technically the null hypothesis covariance, with $\Cl^{Ti}=\Cl^{Tj}=0$ in Eq.~(\ref{eq:covar}), should be used.
-However, as the galaxy-ISW cross power terms are small compared to the galaxy auto-power, we follow the practice in most of the literature of keeping them in the S/N calculation.} Equations (\ref{eq:SNdef}) and (\ref{eq:covar}) make it clear that calibration errors will reduce the significance of ISW detection.
+where the last term in the numerator is due to shot noise and $\delta_{ij}$ is the Kronecker delta.\footnote{Strictly speaking, this will result in a slight underestimate of the significance, as technically the null hypothesis covariance, with $\Cl^{Ti}=\Cl^{Tj}=0$ in Eq.~(\ref{eq:covar}), should be used.
+However, as the galaxy-ISW cross-power terms are small compared to the galaxy autopower, we follow the practice in most of the literature of keeping them in the S/N calculation.} Equations (\ref{eq:SNdef}) and (\ref{eq:covar}) demonstrate that all cosmological tests using LSS-CMB cross-correlation are limited in their constraining power due to sample variance and the relatively large amplitude of the primordial CMB fluctuations.
+They also make it clear that calibration errors will reduce the significance of ISW detection.

 We assume calibration errors to be uncorrelated between maps, so $\Cl^{{\rm cal},ij}~\rightarrow~\delta_{ij}\Cl^{{\rm cal},ij}$.
 For a single LSS map, Eq.~(\ref{eq:SNdef}) reduces to the form \be \left(\frac{S}{N}\right)^2 \simeq f_{sky} \sum_\ell \frac{(2 \ell+1) (\Cl^{Tg})^2} {(\Cl^{Tg})^2 + \Cl^{TT} (\Cl^{gg} + \Cl^{\rm cal} + 1/\bar{n}_g)}. \ee